airmelt/LeetCode/#693 Binary Number with Alternating Bits 交替位二进制数.md

+# 693 Binary Number with Alternating Bits 交替位二进制数

 __Description__:
 Given a positive integer, check whether it has alternating bits: namely, if two adjacent bits will always have different values.

 __Example:__

 Example 1:

 Input: 5